EU lists Iran's paramilitary Revolutionary Guard as terrorist organisation | Law-Order

 EU lists Iran's paramilitary Revolutionary Guard as terrorist organisation

-The European Union has listed Irans paramilitary Revolutionary Guard as a terrorist organisation in the aftermath of Tehrans bloody crackdown on nationwide protests, the blocs top diplomat said in a post on X on Thursday.
+The European Union has listed Irans paramilitary Revolutionary Guard as a terrorist organisation over Tehrans bloody crackdown on nationwide protests, the blocs top diplomat said in a post on X on Thursday.

 - Country: